 Photos: April 2003 & Feb 2006

-Favorite thing: One of my favorite things to do in Paris is just walk around with no agenda and exploring new places.
-As many times as I've been here there are still areas that I've yet to explore and walking allows me to do just that.
+One of my favorite things to do in Paris is to walk around with no set agenda and exploring new places.
+As many times as I've visited, there are still areas that I've yet to explore and walking allows me to do just that.

 Sometimes I grab a good map and figure out my route, what I would like to see, do and explore, or I just head out with no plans whatsoever.